 Yes.
 Antihistamines and nasal sprays are often recommended to control allergy symptoms, but many people don’t like the side effects or don’t want to rely on medications forever.
-That’s where working with Dr. Laurie can help, as the approach to treatment is very specific to your symptoms.
 If you want alternative options for allergy control, there are many things our naturopathic doctors can recommend.

 What else can be done?